mikecip10/Web-Design-Challenge/README.md

 # Web-Design-Challenge
-Homework 11

-Objective: For this homework we be created a visualization dashboard website using visualizations we've created in a past assignment (weather data).
+## Objective: For this homework we be created a visualization dashboard website using visualizations we've created in a past assignment (weather data).

-Link to website: file:///D:/CODE/Homework%2011/Web-Design-Challenge/landing.html
+### Link to website: file:///D:/CODE/Homework%2011/Web-Design-Challenge/landing.html

-The website includes:
+### The website includes:
 1.)
 A landing page that allows the user to determine which chart they want to see a deeper analysis on.

 2.)
 A navigation tab that allows the user to browse through the various pages.